thomasbridge74/datasciencecoursera/README.md

 it does not include the Inertial Signals data as it was felt that the files in those folders were not needed as it had already been summarised.

+To get the data you load and run the run_analysis.R script.
+Then you can load the data as follows:

+summary_data <- run_analysis()

 README.txt is the file that comes with the data set.
 As mentioned above it describes the data files contained in this folder.